akashs-india/akashs-india.github.io/docs/_posts/2023-01-08-Deserialization-Part-1.md

 }
 ```

-On creating an object of the above class, we can use windbg to see the object in memory.
-As this is a reference type it will be created in the heap (in the SOH to be precise).
+On creating an object of the above class, we can use windbg  to inspect its presence in memory.
+As a reference type, it will be created in the heap (specifically in the SOH).
+Running !dumpheap reveals the object:
-On running !dumpheap we can see the object created:

 ![Looking at objects in heap memory](/images/DeserializationPart1_mem1.png)

-Clicking on the MT column show us the details of the object we created:
+Clicking on the MT column shows us the details of the object we created:

 ![Looking at parent object](/images/DeserializationPart1_mem2.png)

-The demo object contains a string and an int.
-The primitive type int gets stored directly in the object.
-But for the string which is a reference type, only the reference is stored in the demo object.
-The reference points to the memory location where the string is actually stored.
+The `demo` object contains a string (`ApplicationName`) and an int (`ApplicationId`).
+The primitive type int, `ApplicationId`, gets stored directly in the object's memory block.
+But for `ApplicationName` which is a reference type (string), only the reference is stored in the demo object.
+The reference points to the memory location where the string `Akash application data` is actually stored.
 Going to that address (03562500), shows us the string value:

 ![Looking at inner object](/images/DeserializationPart1_mem3.png)

-With this you should be able to understand that the content of an entire object could be stored in non contiguous chunks in memory.
+This illustrates that an object's content may be stored in non-contiguous chunks in memory.

 ## Need for deserialization and serialization

-While creating applications we often come across use cases involving:
-1. Sharing information between servers and services
-2. Writing information from memory to disk and reading it back when need arises. (for example creating pickle files in python)
-3. And many more
+In application development, scenarios often require sharing information between servers, writing data from memory to disk, or efficient transportation.

-In multiple such situations there is a need to collect all information about an object (from its object graph in memory) into a form such that it can be efficiently stored/transported.
+In multiple such situations, there is a need to collect all information about an object (from its object graph in memory) into a form such that it can be efficiently stored/transported.
-This process of converting the data stored in an object graph in memory into a serialized stream is called serialization.
+Serialization is the process of converting data in an object graph in memory into a serialized stream.

 ![Serialization](/images/DeserializationPart1_fig4.png)

-And as you would have guessed recreating the object in memory from the serialized data is called deserialization.
+Deserialization, the reverse process, involves recreating the object in memory from the serialized data.

 ![Deserialization](/images/DeserializationPart1_fig5.png)

-Just like any other protocol, the program deserializing the serialized data is expected to able to correctly understand the same and create the object graph using it.
-For this we need to define a format into which the data can be serialized and from which it can be deserialized.
+Just like any other protocol, the program deserializing the serialized data must correctly interpret it to recreate the object graph.
+This requires defining a format into which the data can be serialized and from which it can be deserialized.
 There are several formats that you can use for serialization/deserialization based on the different deserializers/searializers.
-Some of them are: binary, json, xml and the list goes on.
+Some of them are binary, json, xml, etc.

+## Some frequently encountered use cases of serialization and deserialization

+Building on the insights provided above, you might be pondering why you've never had to implement serialization and deserialization yourself.
+This is largely due to the fact that many libraries handle these processes internally.
+A prime example is the System.Net.Http library, which is often used to instantiate objects like HttpClient for making HTTP requests and handling responses.
+These libraries inherently manage the serialization of your request data into a JSON data stream.
+Additionally, they facilitate the deserialization of the response stream into a string or JSON object.
+Thanks to this automated handling, even when dealing with scenarios involving data transport, you've likely been spared from writing explicit serialization and deserialization code.

-In the next blog we will dive deep into serialization and deserialization via a binary formatter.
-This knowledge will them help us understand the vulnerabilities involves in the deserialization process.
+The next blog will dive deep into serialization and deserialization via binary formatter, laying the groundwork for understanding the vulnerabilities in the deserialization process.